renatoviolin/Types-of-Convolution-PyTorch/README.md

 I compared the model size, time taken to train and the train loss.

-If you want to learn a quick overview of Conv2d and DepthWise, check this [handwritten notes](img/notes.pdf).

 Dataset used is CIFAR10 which contains 60,000 images, and images are resized to 220x220 during the preprocessing phase.